jmuddappa/decades_end/README.md

 1. Data Collection
   - **Data Scraping and cleaning** : Scraped the titles from 35 "best movies of the decade" websites using a variety of techniques.
 Cleaned 1500+ data points using python and excel functions.
 2. Data Cleaning
 - **Fuzzy de-duplication** : Found movie titles which are almost the same and made them identical.
 Eg: "Mad Max: Fury Road" and "Mad Max - Fury Road" should have the same title.
 Features entity resolution and shingling to fix this.
+Eventually, I discovered even more titles that needed entity resoltion and so I leveraged a package dedupe to automate this process.
+Once I ran de-dupe the fuzzy de-duplication was completed!

 3. Feature engineering
 - **API Usage** : I used the IMDbPy package to gather meta-data about the collected movies including but not limited to the cast, directors, cinematographers, writers, genre of the movies.
 - **Custom features** :